Maine-eDNA/Maine-eDNA.github.io/Tutorial/index.md

 # Visualization with Phyloseq

 Now that we have all of our ASVs assigned to their proper taxonomy according to the *PR2* database, we can visualize our data with the R package phyloseq.
 To do this, first, we need to load the phyloseq package in our R environment and create a phyloseq object based on our tables we have created.
-This will also require us to load in one more document in our "raw_reads" folder called "info_18S", which provides metadata necessary to create our phyloseq object.
+This will also require us to load in one more document in our "raw_reads" folder called "info_18S" (need to create your own for your data? look [HERE](https://raw.githubusercontent.com/Maine-eDNA/bioinfo_training/main/info_18S_example.txt) for an example), which provides metadata necessary to create our phyloseq object.

 ```R